lammps/lammps/doc/src/Howto_rheo.rst

 Typically, RHEO requires atom style rheo.
 In addition to typical atom properties like positions and forces, particles store a local density, viscosity, pressure, and status.
-If thermal evolution is modeled, one must use atom style rheo/thermal which also include a local temperature and conductivity.
+If thermal evolution is modeled, one must use atom style rheo/thermal which also includes a local energy, temperature, and conductivity.
+Note that the temperature is always derived from the energy.
+This implies the *temperature* attribute of :doc:`the set command <set>` does not affect particles.
+Instead, one should use the *sph/e* attribute.

 The status variable uses bitmasking to track various properties of a particle such as its current state of matter (fluid or solid) and its location relative to a surface.
-Many of these properties (and others) can be easily accessed using
-:doc:`compute rheo/property/atom <fix_rheo_property_atom>`.
+Some of these properties (and others) can be accessed using :doc:`compute rheo/property/atom <fix_rheo_property_atom>`.
+The *status* attribute in :doc:`the set command <set>` only allows control over the first bit which sets the state of matter, 0 is fluid and 1 is solid.

 Fluid interactions, including pressure forces, viscous forces, and heat exchange, are calculated using :doc:`pair rheo <pair_rheo>`.
 Unlike typical pair styles,